 being transgender is a gift from god

-I know this memory belongs to Otis, but I can’t speak to her experience.
-What I know is that in a moment my dream came true.
-I always knew I’d be a mom to a daughter.
-In an instant her dream fulfilled my dream, too.
-The alignment in her body, spirit, and in our family has felt like waves of goodness saturating our souls.
-Gender is a spectrum and a social construct, so I don’t want to place all the emphasis on femininity in the classical sense, but it has been a journey of coming home watching our daughter transition into the spunky, powerful, brilliant, and courageous girl she is.
+I can’t speak to her personal experience, but I can share my own feelings of fulfillment and happiness as her mother.
+Seeing her dreams match with her sense of self was a dream come true for me, too.
+The alignment in her body, soul, and in our family has been waves of goodness.
+Gender is a spectrum and a social construct, and it has been a journey of coming home watching our daughter transition into the spunky, powerful, brilliant, and courageous girl she is.

 Watching my daughter figure out her style, her voice, her calling has been one of the greatest joys of my life.
 There is nothing difficult or sinful about being trans– it’s the attacks from the rest of the world that we are on high alert for.
 The misgendering by family, teachers, and students, the lawmakers who are currently attempting to exterminate transgender Americans, and the constant fear we live in being parents of a Black trans girl, one of the largest groups targeted for hate crimes.

 I say all of this because you ought to know how blissfully happy my family is, and how fiercely I will protect this amazing little girl.
-She deserves a fabulous life with a name change (she’s in the process of choosing one), curiosity, and love for and from her community.
+She deserves a fabulous name of her choosing, curiosity, and love for and from her community.
 She deserves to be treated like every other kid who is discovering themselves and manifesting their way in this world.

 To do a snippet of my part to transform this unfair reality, my colleague in magic, Sidney Shaw, and I are joining together to unleash the rage that is stirring within us.
-We invite you to join us for another Rage Ritual: Trans Power.
+We invite you to join us for another Rage Ritual (date to be announced soon) to lift up queer voices and trans power.
 In person and online we will go deep with you as the layers of oppression slough off (even momentarily) and your soul finds respite.
-Since this wave of transphobia is especially targeted at trans youth, we are offering an all ages ritual.
-Please consider joining me, Sidney, and my daughter, Otis, to activate and relinquish our rage.
+Please consider joining Sidney and I to activate and relinquish our rage.

 And thank you for listening to a smidgen of our story.
 It is an honor to love and be loved by someone trans.